cajoue/frontend-nanodegree-mobile-portfolio/README.md

 * Used Chrome Devtools for analysis
 * Identified two functions that caused forced reflow
 * Resize Fix1 - Removed unnecessary function determineDx and Moved DOM node selection out of resize loop
-* Optimize images and minify dist folder
+* general Fix2 - Optimize images and minify dist folder
 * scroll Fix1 - updatePositions() used getElementsByClassName and reduced number of pizzas
 * scroll Fix2 - updatePositions() move phase and scrolldist out of loop
+* general Fix2 - use getElementBy... instead of querySelector throughout for consistency and efficiency.

 ### Initial results
 #### Console messages from Timing API
 Time to generate pizzas on load: 19.01 ms